WhiteSymmetry/kececilayout/README.md

 import igraph as ig
 import matplotlib.pyplot as plt
 # Assuming a specific function for igraph exists or the generic one handles it
-from kececilayout import kececi_layout_v4_igraph # Adjust import if needed import random
+from kececilayout import kececi_layout_igraph # Adjust import if needed import random

 # Create a graph